-What is Neutral?
+What is Misfire?

 An instrument measures levels of a certain system and provides a visual key for those levels.
 For instance, the gas gauge in your car measures the fuel level, while the temperature gauge indicates the engine temperature.